lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 ![alt text](image-4.png)

 What happens next?
-If we know, we could plan: Supplies, personnel, cost, rev, etc
+If we knew, we could plan - airlines need things to support all those passengers, like planes, pilots, flight attendants, fuel, etc. Figuring out how much of those things we need depends on how much demand there is.

-Predicting where a time series will go next can be done with a model like the AR model we discussed last time. that model gave us E[y_t] and error bands, which can be used
+One approach is predicting where a time series will go next with an AR model, as we did last time. that model gave us E[y_t] and error bands, which can be used

 We'd ideally like to see a sample of all the future paths the time series could take - _predictive simulation_, which shows us the possible futures we might need to plan for. when we do this for hurricanes we call them spaghetti plots (wiki page)